Join for FREE

 Usually seen on freshwater marshes, riverbanks and lakesides rather than coastal habitats but also on coastal and brackish marshes and adjacent grassland.

-They nest on the ground, usually in dry locations with low vegetation.
+Breeding season starts in June, sometimes early July.
+A monogamous species.
+The nest on the ground, usually in dry locations with low vegetation.
+Lays four, sometimes three eggs.

 External Links